alpatania/AHBA_microarray_Mapper/README.md

 "Topological gene-expression networks recapitulate brain anatomy and function" by Patania A. et al. (2018)

 ## Content:
+1. data:
-1. dataset normalized
+    - dataset normalized
-2. the two list of genes
+    - the two list of genes used in the study
-    - dopamine
-    - richiardi_list
 3. code:
     - mapper: All the functions
     - choice of parameters: script - enter dataset, exit parameters